Support Service Level Agreement / Standard Operating Procedure

 **Business-hours are defined as 8AM-5PM Monday through Friday, Pacific Time (United States), unless otherwise stated in your customer agreement.
 We are also closed during major holidays***.

-***Holidays we are closed: New Year’s Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day and day after, Christmas Eve, Christmas Day, and New Year’s Eve (note: some years the observed day differs from the actual holiday date)
+***Holidays we are closed: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and day after, Christmas Eve, Christmas Day, and New Year’s Eve (half day).
+Note: for some years, the observed day differs from the actual holiday date